A quick email fix for people with nicknames.

 Beth.
 Bill.
 Bob.
 Dick.
 Drew.
 Gene.
 Jerry.
 Lainie.
 Liz.
 Ted.
 Tori.

-Marketing is about clear communication.
-Good marketing makes it easy for your clients and prospects to find and reach you.
-And sometimes email can interfere, particularly for people with nicknames that differ significantly from the formal name, like Ted and Edward.
+Good marketing values clear communication.
+It makes it easy for clients and prospects to find and reach you.
+Sometimes email can interfere, particularly for people with nicknames that differ significantly from the formal name, like Ted and Edward.

-If a firm has a convention of FirstInitialLastName@FirmName.com (e.g. RFishman@FishmanMarketing.com), what do you do with your friend Bob?
+If a firm has a standard convention of FirstInitialLastName@FirmName.com (e.g. RFishman@FishmanMarketing.com), what do you do with your old friend Bob?
 Does the firm’s email system consider him a Bob or a Robert?
-A”B” or an “R?”
+Is he a “B” or an “R?”

 Is Tori (born “Victoria”) a “T” or a “V?”

 And why should it be the client’s job to figure it out?

 If we’re trying to facilitate communication with clients, why not just have both work?
 Pick one as the primary email address, but set up the alternate to work as well, to simply bounce the secondary one to the main one.
 It should take your IT department two minutes to do that.

 But it seems that few firms bother.
 It’s not intentional, just neglectful.

 “Bills” should validate both BSmith@firmname.com and WSmith@firmname.com.
 Why the heck do so many people who have always been called “Bill” use the formal “William” as their email address?
 Because there’s subtle pressure to use more formal names when you’re a lawyer, particularly when you’re young and just starting out.
 (Using unnecessary middle initials is another example.)
 Over time, it becomes hard to change.

 I’d recommend that people named Bob should use both the Bob and Robert variations of their email address.